Celebrating three decades of the Albert P. Crary Science and Engineering Laboratory

 With 46,500 square feet of indoor work area, there is space to experiment in laboratories, freezer rooms, and the saltwater aquarium, a suite of analytical instrumentation for on-site sample processing, and staging areas for teams to assemble, fabricate, and repair scientific gear after the long journey south and during demanding field seasons.
 The highly- configurable laboratory spaces also support many special activities, including environmental monitoring, snow and ice mechanics, and meteorology.

 Want to learn more?
 Join us on December 10 at 1:00PM EST for a live tour of the Crary Lab with marine biologist Amy Moran.
 While this event is geared towards 4th and 5th grades, anyone can attend!
-Register today at this link.
+Note: this event is over, but you may view the recording at this link.